Basic Blackjack Strategy. Charts and How to Use Them

 Advanced Blackjack Strategy

-The basic strategy is simplified to make it more convenient to use and remember.
+The bj strategy is simplified to make it more convenient to use and remember.
 It fails to recognize some situations when advanced considerations must be made.
 But it is still great for the majority of blackjack enthusiasts.
-Those who want to take one step closer to being a professional should consider advanced blackjack strategy charts, which is more complicated, but more accurate.
+Those who want to take one step closer to being a professional should consider advanced blackjack strategy table, which is more complicated, but more accurate.

 These are just some differences between basic and advanced blackjack strategies.
 There are more of them that you can start exploring once the basics have been mastered.